prwesolek/HealthyHome/README.md

 <h3> Smoothing and linear regressions</h3>
-<p> Health issue rates, e.g. asthma rates, for a neighborhood depend on factors well beyond basic environmental features of said neighborhood; the scatter plots and KDE plots in visualization/plots for the case of population density vs non-asthma rates illustrate this fact.
+<p> Health issue rates, e.g. asthma rates, for a neighborhood depend on factors well beyond basic environmental features; the scatter plots and KDE plots in visualization/plots for the case of population density vs non-asthma rates illustrate this fact.
 Environmental features none-the-less affect health, so to account for the many confounding factors, I replace the health issue rate for a given neighborhood with an average health issue rate for similar neighborhoods, via K-nearest Neighbors.
 This average health issue rate I call the <b>smoothed</b> rate.
 The details follow. </p>

 <ul>
 <li><b>non-asthma rate:</b> For a given neighborhood, the smoothed  rate is the average non-asthma rate for the 300 neighborhoods with most similar population density.  </li>